tase-dev/tase-dev/readme.md

 #  Hey, I'm Craftefix!
-Im a german student, who loves tech, Minecraft, Linux (if it works) and Java
+I'm a german student, who loves tech, Minecraft, Linux (if it works) and Java

 ##  About Me
 -  Currently learning **Java**